MarcoTerzulli/Alg_Distr_2021_Python_Chord/README.md

 You can specify additional settings to tune the Application behaviour inside the ```settings.py``` file.

 Currently supported settings:
-* ```Debug Mode```: enables the print of the debug messages for the main operations. **WARNING**: the nodes are going to print A LOT of debug messages due to their frequent periodic operations, making the use of the application difficult.
+* ```Debug Mode```: enables the print of the debug messages for the main operations. **Warning**: the nodes are going to print A LOT of debug messages due to their frequent periodic operations, making the use of the application difficult.
 * ```Debug Menu Enabled```: enabled the hidden debugging menu.
 This menu shows advanced options for understanding how the network is working
 * ```Max Node Initalization Retries```: specifies the max number of initialization retries for a node.
 It's here to prevent a loop in case a the most of the TCP ports are full
 * ```Node Periodic Operations Timeout```: specifies the nodes periodic operations timeout A higher timeout is suggested if you're going to create a lot of nodes for reducing the TCP traffic